eudesjuniorr/calculator-py/README.md

 checklist of what to do yet:
-1.add new functions
+1.add new functions -- ✓
-2.resize the button of functions
+2.resize the button of functions -- ✓
+3.add more functions -- loading...
 **just this for now**